-He has already created loads of dialogue and inspired change in many people’s lives.
+He has already created dialogue and inspired change in many people’s lives.
 More and more people are asking the question “Who is Herman?”.
 More and more people are getting to know the man, and in turn awareness is being spread.
 Some of those suffering in silence are being helped to feel a little less alone.

 How does the project meet the aims of a philanthropic foundation?